• Skip to primary navigation

 • Granulated sugar

 • Oil; for deep frying.
-The best oil for frying is Canola or sunflower oil, which have a neutral taste.
+The best oil for frying is canola or sunflower oil, which has a neutral taste.
 Olive oil is not suitable for this recipe.
 If you want the most authenticity, then know that Bohemian grandmas used to fry Milosti in pork lard!

 • Powdered sugar; for coating Milosti cookies